 Share the Gospel, Leave the Results to God

-My friend Satwikaa, a Hindu in India, likes to ask me spiritual questions like “What are demons?”, “How powerful are angels and demons?”, “Who is Satan?”, and others.
+My friend Sunita (not her real name) in India likes to ask me spiritual questions like “What are demons?”, “How powerful are angels and demons?”, “Who is Satan?”, and others.
 I have been answering her questions in accordance with the Bible for months.
 During that time, I felt like God led me to talk to her about her salvation.
 I also felt like God was preparing her heart, too.
-On October 4, 2020, I was finally able to speak to her about her salvation.
+I was finally able to speak to her about her salvation.
 I told her how I felt a strong leading to talk with her about Jesus and how He died for her sins.
-She was very open and receptive, unlike other Hindus I witnessed before.
+She was very open and receptive.

-The next morning, Satwikaa texted me that she does not have the courage to surrender her life to Jesus and go against her parents in her house as well as in her heart.
-She said, “I cannot disobey my parents in my heart even if I just pretend to be a Hindu on the outside.”
+The next morning, Sunita texted me that she does not have the courage to surrender her life to Jesus and go against her parents in her house as well as in her heart.
+She said, “I cannot disobey my parents in my heart even if I just pretend to be my old religion on the outside.”
 Unfortunately, she fell back on her decision.
 I encouraged her, however, to continue to think how important it is to live life the only right way and how important it is to recognize that there is life even after death and that it is up to her where she ends up—Heaven or Hell.

-A boy named Chanakya was my classmate in 10th grade.
-In December 2015, I saw him and his father in a local prayer meeting where my dad was preaching.
-Later that night, my dad told me that Chanakya’s dad is a Christian.
+A boy named Rishi (not his real name) was my classmate in high school.
+I saw him and his father in a local prayer meeting where my dad was preaching.
+Later that night, my dad told me that Rishi’s dad is a Christian.
 So, I assumed that his family was Christian.
-In February 2020, Chanakya posted a picture of a Hindu god on the day of a Hindu festival on Instagram.
+Rishi posted a picture of his religion’s god on Instagram.
 I was shocked to see that, so I immediately texted him.
 He explained that his parents are Christians, but he is not.
 I asked him the story behind it.
-He said that his parents were initially Hindu, too.
+He said that his parents were initially another religion, too.

-When Chanakya was born, he was in critical condition and very close to death.
-Somebody told Chanakya’s parents about Jesus.
-When they heard about Jesus, they prayed that if Chanakya lived, they would surrender their lives to Jesus no matter what their other family members said.
+When Rishi was born, he was in critical condition and very close to death.
+Somebody told Rishi’s parents about Jesus.
+When they heard about Jesus, they prayed that if Rishi lived, they would surrender their lives to Jesus no matter what their other family members said.
 God was faithful to them, even when they were not completely Christian.
-God blessed their faith and made Chanakya live.
-Hence, Chanakya’s parents stood by their vow of coming to Christ against their family’s wishes.
+God blessed their faith and made Rishi live.
+Hence, Rishi’s parents stood by their vow of coming to Christ against their family’s wishes.